Skyz03/JS--React-Note/README.md

 ### No binding of this:

 In classic function expressions, the this keyword is bound to different values based on the context in which it is called.
 With arrow functions however, this is lexically bound.
-It means that it usesthis from the code that contains the arrow function.
+It means that it uses this from the code that contains the arrow function.

 ```
 // ES5